-Sheena Bora trial: Friday fracas in court
+Sheena Bora Trial: Friday fracas in court

 Gunjan: "At least let us know who the next witness is beforehand."

 Badami took off.
-He said that the names will reach the media, suggesting the defence might leak it: “There will be media analysis.
-Everyone will give XYZ opinion!”
+He said the names would reach the media, suggesting the defence might leak it: "There will be media analysis.
+Everyone will give XYZ opinion!"

 Niranjan Mundargi, Sanjeev's trial lawyer: "Inform only the lawyers."